goodman1204/Discovering-Topic-Representative-Terms-for-Short-Text-Clustering/README.md

 # short text dataset
 - The [Tweet dataset](https://github.com/goodman1204/TRTD/blob/main/dataset/Tweet_merged_50) contains 167, 136 tweets for 164 cluters and each tweet averagely comprises 7.54 words.
-- We lost the Title dataset.
+- The Title dataset is not avaible.
 # Results on Tweet dataset

 ```